 Asian markets follow Wall Street higher after Fed rate cut

-Most Asian stock markets followed Wall Street higher on Thursday after the Federal Reserve cut a key interest rate.
+Most Asian stock markets followed Wall Street higher Thursday after the Federal Reserve cut a key U.S. interest rate.

 Tokyo, Hong Kong and Seoul advanced.
 Shanghai retreated 0.1% after Chinese factory activity weakened more than expected in October.